satishad4798/Coding-And-System-Design-practice/Learning_Resources/Java and spring boot/1_50_Most_Asked_Java_Interview_Questions.md

 ## Object-Oriented Programming (OOP)
 - What are the four pillars of OOP in Java?

-  **Answer:**
-  1. **Encapsulation:** Bundling data (fields) and methods that operate on the data into a single unit (class), and restricting access to some of the object's components.
-Achieved using access modifiers (private, public, etc.).
-  2. **Abstraction:** Hiding complex implementation details and showing only the necessary features.
-Achieved using abstract classes and interfaces.
-  3. **Inheritance:** Mechanism where one class (child/subclass) acquires the properties and behaviors (fields and methods) of another class (parent/superclass).
-Promotes code reuse.
-  4. **Polymorphism:** Ability of an object to take many forms.
-Achieved via method overloading (compile-time)

 - Explain the difference between composition and inheritance.

   **Answer:**